 When a new TRO is proposed, we place a notice in the local papers and on the Council Website.
 Notices are also attached to lampposts and signposts in the area the TRO covers.
 These give a brief outline of the proposals and where the details can be viewed locally.

 If you want to object or just make a comment on proposals, you should write to the Head of Roads and Transportation at Montrose House, 154 Montrose Crescent, Hamilton ML3 6LB.
-You can also write directly to the Parking Unit at the same address or by email to firstname.lastname@example.org.
+You can also write directly to the Roads and transportation team at the same address or by email to firstname.lastname@example.org.